-Even though you are sober, the deprivation of the substances you were dependent or addicted to can still bring on post-acute-withdrawal syndrome (PAWS), a stage of withdrawal that can last up to two years.
+Even though you are sober, the deprivation of the substances you were dependent on or addicted to can still bring on post-acute-withdrawal syndrome (PAWS), a stage of withdrawal that can last up to two years.

 While going through the initial withdrawal, you exhibited mainly physical symptoms, but PAWS also displays psychologically.

 It can appear immediately after detox and it can last weeks, months, or years.
-Its effects depend on a person’s age, weight, height, the amount of substance use, and overall health.
+Its effects depend on a person’s age, weight, height, amount of substance use, and overall health.

 - Emotional outbursts